Luís Gustavo Ledes

-Luís Gustavo "Gus" Ledes Evangelista dos Santos (born 28 September 1992), sometimes known as Luís Gustavo, is a Portuguese professional footballer who plays for Cypriot club AEK Larnaca FC as a central midfielder.
+Luís Gustavo "Gus" Ledes Evangelista dos Santos (born 28 September 1992), sometimes known as Luís Gustavo, is a Portuguese professional footballer who plays as a central midfielder for Cypriot First Division club AEK Larnaca.

 Club career

 Born in Braga, Portugal, to Marcílio Santos, a Brazilian who played ten years in the country with five clubs, Ledes joined FC Barcelona's youth academy in 2006 at nearly 14.
 He was promoted to the B team five years later.

 Ledes made his official debut for the side on 29 October 2011, in a 1–0 home win against Gimnàstic de Tarragona in the Segunda División.
 On 3 June 2012, in the season's last round, he scored his first professional goal, starting and contributing to a 6–0 away rout of Xerez CD.

 On 30 May 2013, Ledes' contract expired and he was told by the Catalans that he would be released.
 He returned to Portugal on 11 July, signing a four-year deal with Rio Ave FC.

-On 22 December 2015, after failing to appear in any competitive games in the first part of the campaign, Ledes joined RC Celta de Vigo, being assigned to the reserves.
-On 10 July 2017, he returned to the second division after agreeing to a contract with CF Reus Deportiu.
+On 22 December 2015, having failed to appear in any competitive games in the first part of the campaign, Ledes joined RC Celta de Vigo, being assigned to the reserves.
+On 10 July 2017, he returned to the second division by agreeing to a contract with CF Reus Deportiu.

 Ledes and the rest of the squad left halfway through 2018–19, after it was expelled by the Liga de Fútbol Profesional.
 On 30 January 2019, he joined CD Numancia until June 2021.

 On 27 August 2020, after suffering relegation, Ledes signed a three-year deal with second-tier newcomers CD Castellón.
+He scored his only goal on 24 January 2021 to help the hosts defeat Sporting de Gijón 2–0, being eventually relegated.

+Ledes moved to Cypriot First Division's AEK Larnaca FC on 30 June 2021, on a two-year contract.
+In December 2022, he and teammate Ádám Gyurcsó put pen to paper to one-year extensions.

 International career

-Ledes won his first cap for Portugal at the under-21 level on 14 November 2012, playing the second half of the 3–2 friendly victory over Scotland in Setúbal.
+Ledes won his first cap for Portugal at under-21 level on 14 November 2012, playing the second half of the 3–2 friendly victory over Scotland in Setúbal.